Robinpig/Note/docs/CS/DB/Redis/zset.md

 (integer) 1
 ```

-As you can see [ZADD](https://redis.io/commands/zadd) is similar to [SADD](https://redis.io/commands/sadd), but takes one additional argument (placed before the element to be added) which is the score.
+As you can see `ZADD` is similar to `SADD`, but takes one additional argument (placed before the element to be added) which is the score.
-[ZADD](https://redis.io/commands/zadd) is also variadic, so you are free to specify multiple score-value pairs, even if this is not used in the example above.
+`ZADD` is also variadic, so you are free to specify multiple score-value pairs, even if this is not used in the example above.

 With sorted sets it is trivial to return a list of hackers sorted by their birth year because actually *they are already sorted*.